From nonisothermal BGK to Euler Maxwellians via relative entropy: Introduction

 Formally, as $\varepsilon\to0$, one expects $f^\varepsilon$ to approach local Maxwellians and the corresponding moments to satisfy the compressible Euler system with pressure law $p=\rho\theta$,

 at least before shock formation, that is, on time intervals where $(\rho,u,\theta)$ remains smooth.

-The purpose of this paper is to justify this hydrodynamic limit in the smooth regime by the relative entropy method.
-Given a smooth Euler solution $(\rho,u,\theta)$ of~\eqref{eq:Euler}--\eqref{eq:EulerE} on $[0,T)\times\R^d$ with strictly positive density and temperature, we consider the associated Maxwellian
+The purpose of this paper is to prove a conditional relative entropy stability result for this hydrodynamic limit in the smooth regime.
+Given a sufficiently smooth Euler solution $(\rho,u,\theta)$ of~\eqref{eq:Euler}--\eqref{eq:EulerE} on $[0,T)\times\R^d$ with strictly positive density and temperature, we consider the associated Maxwellian

 For nonnegative phase-space densities $f,g$ of unit mass and with $g>0$, we use the relative entropy